eggpartyai/eggpartyai/README.md

  - In **Egg Party’s Contract2Action, Smart Contract Automation with AI helps build a platform where AI** empowers smart contracts to adapt dynamically to real-time data, execute intelligent actions, and optimize outcomes across Web3 applications.
 By integrating AI agents, oracles, and decentralized infrastructure, **Egg Party** could transform DeFi, insurance, supply chains, gaming, and DAOs, making them more efficient, scalable, and user-friendly.

-## Go further

-You can go further with EggParty AI by adding internet search, adding tools, etc. Check the [documentation](https://core.quivr.com/) for more information.

 ## Contributors ✨

 Thanks go to these wonderful people: